Arsen-Pankiv/SQL-customer_analysis/README.md

 📊 Even as customer acquisition grew significantly (from ~2.8K in 2015 to ~9K in 2022), the active share stayed flat at only 8–10%.

 ✅ Recent cohorts (2022–2023) show a slight improvement in retention (10% active), but the gain is minimal.

+## 💡 Business Recommendations

+- **Prioritize customer retention over acquisition**: With churn rates consistently around 90%, simply adding new customers won’t drive sustainable growth.
+Retention programs (e.g., loyalty rewards, personalized offers, proactive engagement) are critical.

+- **Protect and grow High-Value customers**: This small segment (~12K customers) contributes over $135M in revenue.
+Dedicated account management, VIP programs, and exclusive benefits should focus on keeping this group engaged.

+- **Nurture Mid-Value customers into High-Value**: Mid-tier customers generate ~$66M in total LTV.
+By improving onboarding, upselling, and cross-selling, many could transition into higher-value segments.

+- **Reevaluate customer acquisition quality**: 2018–2022 saw customer growth, but at lower average revenue per customer.
+Acquisition strategies should focus less on volume and more on high-potential, long-term customers.

+- **Address declining revenue per customer in recent cohorts**: From ~$5.4K in 2016–2017 to ~$2K in 2024, average customer value is falling sharply.
+A pricing review, product bundling, or targeted engagement campaigns may help reverse this decline.

 ##  🚀 How to Use